dmitrychebayewski/harmoniously/README.md

 It is good to know how to apply the right chords properly, and how to trivially improvise over a soprano melody that the "Liedboek" provides.

-Fortunately for an organist, old (Renaissance) music, that Genevan psalms are, is fine for interpreting as series of triad chords (C major, G major) and their first and second inversions, played in a proper rhythm.
+Fortunately for an organist, the old (Renaissance) music, that Genevan psalms are, is fine for interpreting as series of triad chords (C major, G major to mention a few) and their [first and second inversions](https://en.wikipedia.org/wiki/Inversion_(music)#Inverted_chords), played in a proper rhythm and adequate registration.

 This repository is intended as collection of settings for Genevan psalms, created with lilypond.
 Please fork the repository and use the sheet music if you find it interesting!